vapormusic/RAOP-Player-bindings/README.md

 ffmpeg -y -i input.mp3  -acodec pcm_s16le -f s16le -ac 2 -ar 44100 output.pcm
 ```

 The player is an example application of how to use these python bindings.
 An additional flag for password protected airplay receivers (`-pwd`) was added.
 Note that different devices might require different flags.
 For Apple TV 4 and Homepods for example you should not use the `-e` flag.
 If your Homepod is the default speaker for your Apple TV, stream to the Homepod, not the Apple TV.
-For `shairport-sync` the combination `-e -a` with an optional password should work.
+For `shairport-sync` the combination `-e -c alac` with an optional password should work.

 ```sh
 usage: raop_player <server_ip> <filename> [-h] [-ntp NTP_FILE] [-p PORT] [-v VOLUME] [-l LATENCY] [-a] [-w WAIT] [-n START] [-nf START_FILE] [-e] [-pwd PASSWORD] [-s SECRET] [-d DEBUG] [-pin ] [-i]